 Using RescueTime for Google Chrome

-Initially there will not be any information in RescueTime.
+Initially, there will not be any information in RescueTime.
 Just start going about your normal daily routine and RescueTime will start collecting the data it needs.
-Ideally they recommend to have to days worth of usage before looking at the statistics and graphs.
+Ideally, they recommend having to days worth of usage before looking at the statistics and graphs.

 Once you have logged some time you will start to see the graphs being populated and your productivity rating.
 In the dashboard, you will have a lot of different reports.

 When just starting out, you want to look at the categories RescueTime is placing your activities in.
 Sometimes an activity can be improperly categorized throwing off your whole productivity chart.
 For the example of a social media manager, RescueTime will likely think Facebook is a distraction whereas it’s actually where you work so being on Facebook is highly productive for you.

 Here is what some of the graphs look like with some time logged.